Everything on Scalp Health (Tips for a Healthy Scalp)

 Unfortunately, your scalp’s health can be compromised by infections, poor lifestyle, using the wrong hair care products, and at times, genetic alterations.

 Ever wonder how healthy your scalp is or how to keep it healthy?
 Let’s do some exploration!

 There are so many people unknowingly walking about with unhealthy scalps.
 Some of the signs are usually hidden and detected late when the victim is already suffering from serious hair complications like hair loss and scalp infections.

-These are the common signs to look out for and tips for a healthy scalp:
+These are the common signs to look out for:

 1. Greasy Oily Scalp